-As already disclosed in section A of this note, the Playtech M&A Call Option was not currently exercisable and therefore in accordance with IAS 28, paragraph 14 has been recognised as a derivative financial asset and fair valued under IFRS 9.
+As already disclosed in section A of this note, the Playtech M&A Call Option was not currently exercisable and therefore in accordance with IAS 28, paragraph 14 has been recognised as a derivative financial asset and fair valued under IFRS 9

-As further disclosed in Note 14A, at 30 June 2024 Playtech was well progressed in negotiating a revised strategic agreement with Caliente in which the Playtech M&A Call Option currently held by Playtech would be revised and ultimately resulting, on closing of the revised arrangements, in Playtech holding a 30.8% equity shareholding pursuant to the exercise of the Playtech M&A Call Option in the newly incorporated US holding company of Caliplay (the "Equity Right"), with the 30.8% shareholding being achieved after taking account of the rights of its service prowders.
-The completion of these rewsed arrangements, which were announced on 16 September 2024, is conditional upon Mexican antitrust approval and closing is expected to take place in Q1 2025.
+As further disclosed in Note 14A, at 30 June 2024 Playtech was well progressed in negotiating a revised strategic agreement with Caliente in which the Playtech M&A Call Option currently held by Playtech would be revised and ultimately resulting, on closing of the revised arrangements, in Playtech holding a 30.8% equity shareholding pursuant to the exercise of the Playtech M&A Call Option in the newly incorporated US holding company of Caliplay (the "Equity Right"), with the 30.8% shareholding being achieved after taking account of the rights of its service providers.
+The completion of these revised arrangements, which were announced on 16 September 2024, is conditional upon Mexican antitrust approval and closing is expected to take place in Q1 2025.
 Furthermore, there is currently an agreed standstill of all current legal proceedings between Caliente, Caliplay and Playtech, and those proceedings will be dismissed in full once the revised arrangements come into effect.
 Under the Equity Right scenario, Playtech would no longer be entitled to the additional B2B services fee, but will have certain customary shareholder rights, including the right to appoint a Director to the Board of Cali Interactive for so long as Playtech's equity interest is at least 15% of Cali Interactive.
 Subject to available cash and applicable law, Playtech and all other Cali Interactive stockholders will receive dividends, at least quarterly, pursuant to an agreed dividend policy.
-Whilst the resultant 30.8% shareholding on closing of the revised arrangements is less than the percentage interest (after taking account of the rights of the Playtech Group's service providers) which the Playtech Group would have held in Caliplay were it to have exercised the Playtech M&A Call Option, the Playtech Group was willing to accept this reduced interest in the context of the terms of these revised arrangements taken as a whole which include (i) the receipt (and/or payment into escrow) of the entirety of the outstanding fees owing to the Playtech Group; (iii) Playtech holding shares in a newly incorporated US holding company of Caliplay; and (iv) the Caliente Call Option having been exercised.
+Whilst the resultant 30.8% shareholding on closing of the revised arrangements is less than the percentage interest (after taking account of the rights of the Playtech Group's service providers) which the Playtech Group would have held in Caliplay were it to have exercised the Playtech M&A Call Option, the Playtech Group was willing to accept this reduced interest in the context of the terms of these revised arrangements taken as a whole which include (i) the resultant settlement and dismissal of all legal proceedings between Caliente, Caliplay and Playtech; (ii) the receipt (and/or payment into escrow) of the entirety of the outstanding fees owing to the Playtech Group; (iii) Playtech holding shares in a newly incorporated US holding company of Caliplay; and (iv) the Caliente Call Option and the COC Option (and the Playtech Call Option) ceasing to exist with the Playtech M&A Call Option having been